bedirhan/wivet/README.md

 Here's the [Cheers List](https://github.com/bedirhan/wivet/wiki/Cheers-List)

 ### I don't maintain this archaic repo anymore.
-If interested, I would be happy see someone improving.
+If interested, I would be happy to see someone improving.
 I also have a document of future work ideas somewhere :) ###